Legally Blondes

 Legally Blondes is a 2009 American teen comedy film directed by Savage Steve Holland.
-It is a spin-off film and the third installment of the Legally Blonde franchise, though originally filmed as a pilot to a canceled television series.
+It is a spin-off film and the third installment of the Legally Blonde franchise.
 The film stars Milly and Becky Rosso as Elle Woods's British twin cousins, while Reese Witherspoon, who played Woods in the previous films, serves as a producer.

-It was released on DVD on April 28, 2009 by 20th Century Fox Home Entertainment, followed by a television premiere on August 2, 2009, on ABC Family.
+It was released on DVD on April 28, 2009, by 20th Century Fox Home Entertainment, followed by a television premiere on August 2, 2009, on ABC Family.